 There are many 3 star, budget-friendly options close to the venue as well.
 All of these hotels are less than two miles away from the Foro Italico.

-There is also the option of Airbnb.
+You can also skip the hotel option and find a place to stay with Airbnb or VRBO.
 You can rent a room from a family home, go with a single apartment, or possibly rent an Italian villa.

 The easiest way to get around the city from the hotel to the courts is to use a variety of options.
 There is a metro bus that you can take, subway, tram, taxi, or go on foot.